void4/DiscordMUDBot/README.md

 Copy the URL from the middle, open it in a new browser tab and add the bot to your server.

+#### Python Bot installation and configuration

+Go into the repository folder with cd ('change directory')

+`cd DiscordMUDBot`

+Install the required Python libraries

+`pip install -r requirements.txt`

+Copy example-config.ini to config.ini

+On the Discord Bot page:

+Reveal token

+Paste it into config.ini's DISCORDTOKEN field

+Set your own Discord username in the WIZARDS field

+#### Install and run a MUD server

 Download a MOO server:

 - Linux: [LambdaMOO](http://www.moo-cows.com/downloads.html)